 Your brain is powerful.
 You can even use it to think about how the brain itself works.
-Crazy, right?
 But this power doesn’t make your brain immune to factors that impact the rest of your body.
 Lifestyle and environment can affect your brain health.
 Luckily, there are nutrients for brain health shown to support cognitive function.

 For a long time, dietary fats (lipids) have been connected to brain health.
 Originally, lipids’ effect on the cardiovascular system was thought to facilitate that connection.
-But more recent research shows dietary fats have more direct actions on the brain.
+But more recent research shows beneficial dietary fats have more direct actions on the brain.

 Omega-3 polyunsaturated fatty acids (like DHA from fish oil) normally make up cell membranes throughout your body.
-And like other saturated fat, they’re fundamental building blocks for your brain cells.
+And like other saturated fats, they’re fundamental building blocks for your brain cells.
 That’s part of the reason fish is often called a brain food.

 The antioxidant effects of flavonoids are well-established in a test-tube setting.
-But these plant compounds—like cocoa, ginkgo, and grape-seed extracts—have more complex actions in the body that is continually being researched.
+But these plant compounds—like cocoa, ginkgo, and grape-seed extracts—have more complex actions in the body that is are continually being researched.

 Some flavonoids show promising results in maintaining healthy brain function.
 Quercetin—a flavonoid that’s a major component of ginkgo biloba extracts—has been shown to maintain memory and learning abilities in some studies.
 Further research on the subject is needed.